U.S. top court backs Obamacare, president says it's here to stay

 The case is King v.
 Burwell, U.S. Supreme Court, No. 14-114.

-(Additional reporting by Joan Biskupic and Susan Cornwell in Washington and Dan Burns in New York; Editing by Will Dunham)
+(Additional reporting by Joan Biskupic and Susan Cornwell in Washington and Dan Burns in New York)